basdeo05/Database435/README.md

 # Recipeasy

-### No time, need, or patience to make a Michelin starred meal?
-No problem! <br/>Get your simple 3-5 ingredient recipes here at
+### No time to make a Michelin starred meal?
+No problem! <br/>Get your simple ingredient recipes here at

 ![Recipeasy Logo](./RecipeasyLogo.png)

+Our 3-5 ingredient recipes are sourced from popular food recipe websites.
+Now it's here for you, all in one place!